-If you stop on a two-lane road carrying traffic in both directions or on an undivided highway, place warning devices within 10 feet of the front or rear corners to mark the location of the vehicle and 100 feet behind and ahead of the vehicle, on the shoulder or in the lane you stopped in.
+- If you must stop on or by a one-way or divided highway, place warning devices 10 feet, 100 feet, and 200 feet toward the approaching traffic.
+See Figure 2.8. - If you stop on a two-lane road carrying traffic in both directions or on an undivided highway, place warning devices within 10 feet of the front or rear corners to mark the location of the vehicle and 100 feet behind and ahead of the vehicle, on the shoulder or in the lane you stopped in.
 See Figure 2.9.

 Back beyond any hill, curve, or other obstruction that prevents other drivers from seeing the vehicle within 500 feet.
-If line of sight view is obstructed due to hill or curve, move the rear-most triangle to a point back down the road so warning is provided.
+If line of sight view is obstructed due to hill or curve, move the rearmost triangle to a point back down the road so warning is provided.
 See Figure 2.10.